Pentax K-1 II Comparison Review

 The Pentax K-1 II is a DSLR (Digital Single Lens Reflex) camera that was announced in February 2018 and is equipped with a full frame sensor.
 It offers a resolution of 36.2 megapixel.

-The Pentax K-1 II has a Camera Elo of 2935.
+Is the Pentax K-1 II a good camera?
+The K-1 II has a Camera Elo of 2925.
 This very strong rating puts it among the elite group of camera grand masters.
 The K-1 II ranks among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (full frame cameras), the K-1 II ranks among the top 30 percent.

 |Pentax K-1 II|